 - Conversions – as you learn to prioritize quality leads over cold leads in your marketing activities

 - Alignment of marketing and sales – as both departments are given the opportunity to make well-informed decisions based on gathered data

 To develop a good lead scoring campaign, you first need to determine the criteria for assigning values that will gauge the quality of your leads.
 The criteria you set will ultimately guide you in tracking and following up on your prospects, helping you filter out those that are more or less likely to convert.

 You can use the BANT (Budget, Authority, Need, and Timeline) model as your set of criteria for ranking your leads.
 Under this model, you’ll need to assess your prospects in terms of:

 The budget may pertain to the actual spending allotment that companies set.
-However, there’s a lot more to it than that.
 Your criteria should cover the measurable gains for individuals or organizations as they stand to benefit from your products or services, whether it be in the form of decreased costs or increased efficiency in their processes.